StefanVermeent/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a Junior Researcher at Philips.
-I conduct psychometric and neuropsychological research for IntelliSpace Cognition, a digital cognitive test battery aiming to standardize and automate the clinical workflow.

-On 1st January 2021 I will be starting as a PhD Candidate at Utrecht University in The Netherlands.
-My research will focus on cognitive adaptations in harsh and unpredictable environments.
-More specifically, I will investigate how people encode aspects of their environment and how this shapes and activates relevant cognitive skills.
+I am a first-year PhD Candidate at the Department of Psychology of Utrecht University, The Netherlands.
+I am interested in cognitive adaptations to harsh and unpredictable environments (e.g., growing up in poverty or a violent neighborhood).
+My research aims to uncover cognitive strengths that people develop under such circumstances.
+Specifically, I am interested in the ways that people encode aspects of their environment and how this shapes and activates relevant cognitive skills.